 Above: To your muddled mint, add two ounces of bourbon.
 N.B.: This recipe makes just one cocktail.
 You might be tempted to mix a large batch for Derby Day, but these are so simple to prepare that I think you're better off mixing them individually.)

 Above: There's some debate about the proper way to serve a julep, but the classics are served in a silver julep cup with a pile of crushed ice on top and a mint sprig as garnish.
-A Presidio Silver-Plated Julep Cup is $38 from Williams-Sonoma.
+For an affordable option, a stainless-steel Mint Julep Cup is $14.95 from Crate and Barrel.

 I cut a striped paper straw down to cocktail size for festive sipping.
 A box of 144 Biodegradable Gray and White Straws is $6.79 from Casa.